-- 1. Acquiring information: - a.
+1. Acquiring information:

+- a.
 Acquiring information for any assigned work or examination from any source not authorized by the professor. - b.
 Working with another person or persons on any assignment or examination when not specifically permitted by the instructor. - c.
-Observing the work of other students during any examination. - d.
-Using, buying, selling, stealing, soliciting, copying or possessing, in whole or part, the contents of an unadministered examination.
+Observing the work of other students during any examination.

+- d.
+Using, buying, selling, stealing, soliciting, copying or possessing, in whole or part, the contents of an unadministered examination. - e.
+Purchasing, or otherwise acquiring and submitting as one's own work, any research paper or other writing assignment prepared by others.